-Students are expected to arrive in our Zoom room on time.
+Students are expected to arrive in class on time.
 Three late arrivals will count as one undocumented absence.

 Notice that the CI Learn attendance feature doesn't allow for real-time grade adjustment - your attendance grade will be adjusted manually at the end of the semester following the rule listed above.